 Precious Elements

 The world is scattered with unique materials with special functions that enable a whole world of consumer technology.
-However, supplies of these Precious Elements are limited and current recycling processes are inadequate.
+However, supplies of these Precious Elements have supply risks, and current recycling processes are inadequate.

 Find out more about these elements and consumer attitudes to tech sustainability.